zuozhenggh/learning-library/data-management-library/database/partitioning/auto-partitioning/validate-table-1/validate-table-1.md

 ## Task 2: Generate a Workload - Execute Test Queries

-We will now create a workload that accesses the table.
+1. Generate a workload by executing a series of queries that scan the APART table.
+Later, auto partitioning retrieve this workload and test exceute it to measure the effect of partitioning the table.

-Execute queries that scan the APART table.
-This will generate a workload auto partitioning can test against a partitioned version of the table.
+    ````
     <copy>
      select /*+ TEST_QUERY */ sum(a) from apart
      where d between to_date('01-MAR-2020') and to_date('05-mar-2020');